Increasing blood circulation and lymph flow

-It can be speculated that increasing blood and lymph flow and circulation via various routines works against toothache both by helping to decongest the affected area (see excerpts on causes of dental pain from "Dentistry and Its Victims") and by allowing the tooth/gum to be better supplied with nutrition and oxygen while being drained of toxins more quickly.
+It can be speculated that increasing blood and lymph flow and circulation via various routines works against toothache both by helping to decongest the affected area (see book excerpts on causes of dental pain) and by allowing the tooth/gum to be better supplied with nutrition and oxygen while being drained of toxins more quickly.

 Exercising in fresh air against dental pain